Book Guide / Reading Order

 Fat Vampire

-Fat Vampire was my second book, with only the semi-autobiographical tome The Bialy Pimps before it.
+Fat Vampire was my second book, with only the semi-autobiographical standalone novel The Bialy Pimps before it.
 It’s a story about an underdog who’s not considered “perfect enough” for his new society.
-Fat Vampire was also adapted into a SyFy Network TV show called Reginald the Vampire, starring Jacob Batalon (Ned Leeds) from the Marvel movies.
+Fat Vampire was also adapted into a SyFy Network TV show called Reginald the Vampire, starring Jacob Batalon, who played Ned Leeds (“the guy in the chair”) in the Spider-Man movies.

-So basically, I personally would choose to read them in this order:
+So basically, I personally would choose to read the 11 Fat Vampire world books in this order:

 Gore Point